Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Conclusions

 \section{Conclusions}

-This study evaluates whether large language models (LLMs) can serve as post-hoc explainability tools for credit risk models, addressing two research questions: whether LLMs can faithfully reproduce feature-importance rankings when reference attributions are provided (RQ1), and whether they can autonomously generate aligned feature-importance rankings without access to such references (RQ2).
-Using logistic regression and XGBoost as baseline classifiers and comparing LLM-generated outputs against coefficient-based and SHAP-based reference rankings, we assess ranking alignment through Top-$K$ feature overlap and Kendall's $\tau$ on a balanced subset of 200 test instances.
+This study evaluates whether large language models (LLMs) can serve as post-hoc explainability tools for credit risk models, addressing two research questions: whether LLMs can preserve supplied feature-importance rankings under strict output constraints when reference attributions are provided (RQ1), and whether they can autonomously generate aligned feature-importance rankings without access to such references (RQ2).
+Using logistic regression and XGBoost as baseline classifiers, we compare LLM-generated rankings with coefficient-based and SHAP-based reference explanations using Top-K feature overlap and Kendall's $\tau$.

-Our results indicate that LLMs can be reliable translators under a controlled prompting design.
-When the reference ranking is supplied and the output is format-constrained, LLM-generated explanations always preserve the correct top-$K$ feature set, with only a handful of imperfect overlap cases.
-However, as the number of ranked features increases, relative ordering stability declines, reflected in a growing proportion of instances with imperfect Kendall's $\tau$.
-This pattern suggests that LLMs are better suited to communicating a limited set of salient drivers—such as those typically included in adverse action notices—than at reproducing fine-grained rank positions across longer feature lists.
+The results show a clear distinction between the translator and autonomous-explainer settings.
+Under RQ1, where the reference attribution ranking is explicitly supplied in the prompt, the evaluated LLMs exhibit very strong structural fidelity.
+Across 3,000 outputs, only one schema-level feature-name substitution was observed, and no duplicate features or malformed JSON responses were found.
+Conditional on schema-valid outputs, all ranking-preservation metrics are equal to one across all baseline models, LLMs, and evaluated cutoffs.
+These findings suggest that, under a highly constrained prompt design, LLMs can reliably reproduce supplied model-grounded attribution rankings.
+However, this result should be interpreted as evidence of ranking-preservation and structured-output compliance, rather than evidence that the LLM independently understands or verifies the underlying model reasoning.

-In contrast, our findings do not support the use of LLMs as autonomous explainers that can replace model-based post-hoc methods.
-Across both baseline models, Top-$K$ overlap between LLM-generated rankings and reference explanations remains generally low.
-This result reflects a fundamental distinction: post-hoc explainers derive attributions directly from the learned model structure, whereas LLMs infer importance from prompt-level statistical patterns without access to internal parameters or decision pathways.
-Few-shot prompting improves alignment in the logistic regression settings but does not consistently enhance performance for XGBoost, suggesting that demonstration examples alone are insufficient for LLMs to reconstruct nonlinear, interaction-driven reasoning inherent in tree-based ensembles.
+The RQ2 results provide a more cautious picture.
+When reference attributions are not supplied, LLM-generated rankings show only partial alignment with model-grounded reference explanations.
+In the Top-4 condition, few-shot prompting improves alignment in several settings, especially for logistic regression, but the mean Overlap@4 remains below a level that would support using LLMs as standalone explanation tools.
+In the XGBoost setting, zero-shot and few-shot outputs also show limited agreement with SHAP-based reference explanations, suggesting that LLMs have difficulty recovering instance-specific, nonlinear, and interaction-driven attribution structures from borrower information alone.